-Pursuant to state law and administrative rule: A license holder's business shall be operated under the direction and control of one manager.
-If a manager lacks the experience to qualify for each category of service included in a license or application, the license holder must designate a supervisor who is responsible for each service for which the manager is not qualified.
-The board shall require each qualified manager and supervisor of a category to pass the manager examination administered by the department.
+Pursuant to 1702.119: A license holder's business shall be operated under the direction and control of one manager.
+Each manager applicant must meet the eligibility requirements per 1702.113, meet all qualification and experience requirements as listed below and pass a written examination administered by the department.
+If a manager lacks the experience to qualify to manage each category of service included in a license or application, the license holder must designate a qualified supervisor who is responsible for each service for which the manager is not qualified.
+A supervisor of a category must also pass the manager examination.

-Successful passage of a basic locksmith proficiency exam that covers a minimum of 12 locksmith subjects and is approved by the Department; and
+Successful passage of a basic locksmith proficiency examination that covers a minimum of 12 locksmith subjects and is approved by the Department; and

 Successful completion of a 2000-hour internship with a locksmith company, licensed in continuous good standing in the state of Texas.

 Other combinations of education and locksmith-related experience may be substituted for the above at the discretion of the Department.